 The Parent Committee organizes and hosts special events throughout the year.
 Each classroom has a class parent who supports the work of the Parent Committee by facilitating communication between the classroom and families.
-They keep parents informed of upcoming events, organize food for events, and coordinate classroom contributions for teacher gifts throughout the year.
-The class parents are responsible for the weekly rotation of snack and fresh flowers, a role handled mainly by phone and email.
+They keep parents informed of upcoming events, organize food for events, and coordinate classroom contributions for teacher appreciation (these contributions may be monetary, volunteer hours, or by providing hospitality for events).
+All contributions by families are voluntary and gratefully appreciated.
+The class parents are responsible for the weekly rotation of food preparation items and fresh flowers, a role handled mainly by phone and email.